NitbDheeraj/D3_Scatterplot_RandomData/README.md

+# Data-Journalism
+Analysis of health risks facing particular demographics using D3

 ## Scatter Plot
 The app.js contains code for a scatter plot that represents each state with circle elements.
 The scatter plot values are pulled in the data from data.csv by using the d3.csv function.